outhash

 Fox appeared in 39 games for the Tigers that season as a reliever, had a 5-2 record, 12 saves, and an astonishing 1.41 ERA.
 He allowed only nine earned runs all season.
 He was 25 years old.
 Fox didn't get any votes for Rookie of the Year in 1961, but he should have.

-But 1966 was the beginning of the painful decline in Callison's batting power.
-He hit a respectable.276 and led the NL with 40 doubles, but he hit only 11 homers and only 55 RBIs.
-He would not hit 20 homers in a season again, and he never again approached his All Star power numbers.
 I remember the Philly newspapers speculating about psychological issues as the cause of his diminishing power.
+They also questioned if he needed glasses.
 It's still puzzling.
 At age 27 in 1966, when he should have been reaching his peak of athleticism and strength, his power abandoned him.
 Callison spent the early 70s with other clubs, and he retired in '73 after hitting just one round tripper in 45 games with the Yankees.

 Richie Allen also had a quiet day, going 2 for 7 with no RBIs and 2 Ks.
-But Allen had a monster year in 1966, leading the team in HRs, RBIs, and BA.
-In fact, he lead the National League in OPS and Slugging % that year.
-He would have three more good years with the Phillies before being traded to St. Louis before the 1970 season in the infamous Curt Flood trade.
+But Allen had a monster year in 1966--second in the NL with 40 HR, third with 110 RBI, and fourth with a .317 batting average.
+In fact, he lead the National League in OPS and Slugging % and finished fourth in the NL MVP vote.
+He would have three more good years with the Phillies before being traded to St. Louis in the infamous Curt Flood deal.
+Allen wnt on to win the AL MVP with the Chicago White Sox in 1972.

 By the way, in 1965, Allen hit what may be the longest home run in Phillies history: a monster 529 foot smash over the left field roof of Connie Mack Stadium.
-Allen appeared in four All Star Games for other teams after the Phils traded him (and three before they traded him) and was the AL MVP with the Chicago White Sox in 1972.

 After the marathon game on July 16, 1966, against the Giants, the Phillies were 48-40 and still in contention.
 The Phillies finished 1966 with a very respectable 87-75 record, but that record was no better than 4th in the 10 team National League.